terminaldweller/blog/mds/NTP.md

 - for ntpd-rs look [here](https://github.com/pendulum-project/ntpd-rs/discussions/1365)

-Which menas our setup is not complete.<br/>
+Which means our setup is not complete.<br/>

 ## Implementation